Fusion of heterogeneous data for robust degradation prognostics: Introduction

-When separate forecasting approaches exhibit some limitations such as lack of generalization due to small training data set or high uncertainty in the simulation model output, hybrid strategies such as combining physics-based and/or data-driven models, may be employed to enhance prediction robustness \citep{zio_prognostics_2022}.
+When separate forecasting approaches exhibit some limitations such as high uncertainty in the simulation model output or lack of generalization due to small training data set, hybrid strategies such as combining model-based and/or data-driven models, may be employed to enhance prediction robustness \citep{zio_prognostics_2022}.
 This combination is particularly useful when the physical model lacks precision in capturing system complexity or when the data-driven approach is insufficiently robust to account for the underlying physics.
-Among hybrid prognostic strategies, data assimilation techniques (also called filtering techniques) are widely adopted, yielding robust RUL estimates in applications such as crack growth modeling \citep{orchard_2007, orchard_2009, zio_2011, baraldi_2013}, lithium-ion battery degradation \citep{dong_2014, celaya_2012, he_2011}, and water tank systems \citep{chen_2012}.
+Among hybrid prognostic strategies, data assimilation techniques are widely adopted, yielding robust RUL estimates in applications such as crack growth modeling \citep{orchard_2007, orchard_2009, zio_2011, baraldi_2013}, lithium-ion battery degradation \citep{dong_2014, celaya_2012, he_2011}, and water tank systems \citep{chen_2012}.
 A common approach within data assimilation uses filtering techniques, including Kalman filters \citep{kalman_1960} and their various extensions, but also particle filters \citep{jouin_filters_review_2016} for nonlinear state models.
-To implement such filters, a Bayesian state-space model is required on a temporal grid $\{ t_{1},\ldots,t_{N} \}$:

-for all $k\in\{2,\ldots,N\}$, where $(\bm{x},\bm{u})$ are deterministic latent control variables, and $(\xi, \eta)$ are respectively dynamic and observation noises (often assumed to be Gaussian).
-The simulation model $g$ sequentially predicts the scalar degradation level $\delta$, while the data $y$ is correlated to the simulation output through the function $h$.
-The purpose is to condition the simulation prediction on observational data $y(t_{k})$ through a stepwise procedure in order to get a posterior distribution $p(g(t_{k})|y(t_{1}),\ldots,y(t_{k}))$.
-The latter can be computed analytically in the case of Kalman filters or using more advanced sampling methods when both $f,h$ are nonlinear \citep{Chopin2020}.
-After reaching the present time $t_{P}\in\{ t_{1},\ldots,t_{N} \}$, only the simulation model $g$ is used for prediction due to the absence of additional data \citep{jouin_filters_review_2016}.
-The resulting RUL distribution is computed on the time mesh $t_{\ell}\in\{t_{P+1},\ldots,t_{N}\}$ by integrating the trajectories on the posterior extrapolated distribution, i.e

-where $f_{P+\ell|P} = p(g(t_{P+\ell})|y(t_{1}),\ldots,y(t_{P}))$.
-The uncertainty here is provided by the Markovian structure of the state updating since the prediction function in eq.~\eqref{eq:filtering_eq} only depends on the preceding state and therefore on the transition probabilities $p(g(t_{k})|g(t_{k-1}))$.
-In this framework, real-time monitoring data up to present time $P$ is required, therefore the methodology falls under online data assimilation, where observed data and simulation outputs are continuously aggregated over the time-grid.
-Conversely, when observational data are sporadically collected (e.g., during inspections, maintenance operations, or experimental tests), an alternative approach is better suited.